calvare7/calvare7.github.io/_projects/laminar_separation_bubble.md

 category: work
 ---

-## Acoustic Excitation Control of Separated Shear Layers in the Low Reynolds Regime

 At low Reynolds numbers, the flow over an airfoil can separate from the surface before transitioning to turbulence.
 This **laminar separation** significantly degrades aerodynamic performance by reducing lift and increasing drag.
 Under the right conditions, the separated shear layer reattaches downstream, forming a **laminar separation bubble (LSB)** — a small recirculating region that promotes the transition to turbulence and allows the flow to recover, restoring lift.
 Understanding and controlling this reattachment process is critical for applications operating in low-speed, low-Reynolds-number regimes.

 This project investigates the formation and control of laminar separation bubbles over a **NACA 0018 airfoil** at an angle of attack of 6° using **time-resolved Particle Image Velocimetry (TR-PIV)**.
 A key focus is the use of **acoustic excitation** to accelerate the reattachment of the separated shear layer and promote earlier LSB formation, thereby recovering lift.